Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 == Distributed FIFO queues <dfifo-related-works>

-@summary-of-dFIFOs summarizes to the best of our knowledge all distributed FIFO queues that can be fairly used oradapted for MPSC use cases.
+@summary-of-dFIFOs summarizes to the best of our knowledge all distributed FIFO queues that can be used as a baseline for our MPSC queue algorithms, although they are not truly MPSC queues.

 #figure(
   kind: "table",